arunabhg/node-express-cicd/README.md

 3. Click on _Add Provider_.
 We have the provider created.
 4. We have to assign a role to this provider.
 Go to IAM -> Roles.
 Create a role named with S3FullAccess and CodeDeployFullAccess to the identity provider.
 As this role will be used in GitHub Actions, you can name this role as "GitHub-Actions-Deploy-Role". (_Note-_ Role name can be as per your choice)
 5. Create a GitHub Actions YAML file in your project's workflow (.github/workflows) which manages the CI/CD.
-6. This Actions file contains one secret (IAMROLE_GITHUB) which needs to be added to GitHub's settings.<br /> For this go to your repo's Settings -> scroll down to Security -> Secrets -> Actions.
-Click on _New repository secret_, get the _arn_ of "GitHub-Actions-Deploy-Role" and paste it here.
-This secret will be accessed in the workflow.
+6. This Actions file contains one secret (IAMROLE*GITHUB) which needs to be added to GitHub's settings.<br /> For this go to your repo's Settings -> scroll down to Security -> Secrets -> Actions.
+Click on \_New repository secret*, get the _arn_ of "GitHub-Actions-Deploy-Role" and paste it here.
+This secret will be accessed in the workflow.<br />
+   The GitHub Actions is ready and we need to next setup CodeDeploy.

+#### Step 3 - Set up CodeDeploy

+1. Go to CodeDeploy inside AWS Console.
+2. Click on _Applications -> Create Application_.
+3. Give the _Application Name_ as the one (--application-name) which you have specified in your GitHub Action's YAML file in your project's workflow folder.
+In our case it is `node-app`. <br />
+   _Note-_ All the names for the CodeDeploy part are pre-configured in the YAML file at the `run` section at the end.
+The names in the file and those in CodeDeploy should match, otherwise it will give an error while running.
+4. Compute Platform will be _EC2/On-premises_.
+Click on Create Application.
+5. App is successfully created.
+Next click on _Create Deployment Group_ in the application.
+6. The deployment group name will also be taken from the YAML file.
+In our case (--deployment-group-name), it is `ec2-app`.
+7. Add the arn for the IAM Service role. you have created for CodeDeploy.
+8. Keep the default in-place selection for Deployment Type.
+9. Select the EC2 instance by it's `Name` key which we had set as `node-server`.
+When you select this, it should show the Matching instances.
+If this was your first instance with this key, it will say, `1 unique matched instance`.
+10. In AWS CodeDeploy Agent, select _Never_ as we will be deploying the code using User Data.
+11. In Deployment Settings, _CodeDeploy.DefaultAllAtOnce_ should be selected.
+12. Uncheck the Load Balancer, as we won't be using it in the start.

 ## Usage <a name = "usage"></a>